matthewjenifer/matthewjenifer.github.io/_posts/2023-04-29-my-second-post.md

 </ul>

 <p>Which brings me to my second point: creating content for a blog is not an easy task either.
 It's time consuming.
-It takes time and effort to come up with the ideas, research, write and edit the content.Fortunately for you and me "AI" is here.
+It takes time and effort to come up with the ideas, research, write and edit the content.
+Fortunately for you and me "AI" is here.
 I put it in quotes for a multitude of reasons, but I'll save that for another post.
 One you'll probably never see if not for yet another important aspect: search engine optimization (SEO).
-This is crucial for driving traffic to the blog (which, reminds me..
+This is crucial for driving traffic to the blog...which, reminds me..
 I need to build RSS into this thing...
 </p>

 <p>..might as well bring that check list back out:</p>